 In 1996, Gauthier joined the executive leadership team, which provides guidance and direction to thousands of Cru staff and volunteers on high school and college campuses.
 He moved into his current role in 2003.

-working within ethnic, linguistic, social and professional identities including: athletes and coaches (Athletes in Action), international students (Bridges International), Hispanics/Latinos (Destino), Asian-Americans (Epic), African-Americans (Impact), Korean-Americans (Korean Campus Crusade for Christ), Native Americans/First Nations peoples (Nations), South Asians (Design), ROTC members (Valor), professors (Faculty Commons), and fraternity and sorority members (Greek Life)
+working within ethnic, linguistic, social and professional identities including: athletes and coaches (Athletes in Action), international students (Bridges International), Hispanics/Latinos (Destino), Asian-Americans (Epic), African-Americans (Impact), Korean-Americans (SOON), Native Americans/First Nations peoples (Nations), South Asian Americans (Design), ROTC members (Valor), grad students and professors (Faculty Commons), and fraternity and sorority members (Greek Life)

 reaching more than 370,000 unique visitors each month through EveryStudent.com

-Located regionally and led by regional campus ministry staff, Cru's Winter Conferences generate momentum, excitement and vision for some 10,000 students each year.
+Located around the country, Cru's Winter Conferences generate momentum, excitement and vision for some 10,000 students each year.

 Locally, nationally and globally Cru helps students meet spiritual and physical needs of those suffering from social injustices (like human trafficking) or natural disasters.